catalystdao/generalised-relayer/README.md

 > The `NODE_ENV` variable should ideally be set on the shell configuration file (i.e. `.bashrc` or equivalent), but may also be set by prepending it to the launch command, e.g. `NODE_ENV=production docker compose up`.
 For more information see the [Node documentation](https://nodejs.org/en/learn/getting-started/nodejs-the-difference-between-development-and-production).

 The `.yaml` configuration file is divided into the following sections:
-- `relayer`: Defines the global relayer configuration.
+- `global`: Defines the global relayer configuration.
     - The `privateKey` of the account that will submit the relay transactions on all chains must be defined at this point.
     - Default configuration for the `getter` and `submitter` can also be specified at this point.
 - `ambs`: The AMBs that are enabled.
 - `chains`: Defines the configuration for each of the chains to be supported by the relayer.
     - This includes the `chainId` and the `rpc` to be used for the chain.
-    - Each chain may override the global `getter` and `submitter` configurations (those defined under the global `relayer` configuration), and `amb` configurations.
+    - Each chain may override the global `getter` and `submitter` configurations (those defined under the `global` configuration), and `amb` configurations.
 - `$ambName`: AMB specific configuration can be specified under the name of the AMB.
 Every AMB configuration must have at least the address of the Generalised Incentives contract that implements the AMB (`incentivesAddress`) at this point, or otherwise within the chain-specific AMB configuration (under `chains -> $ambName -> incentivesAddress`).

 > ℹ️ For a full reference of the configuration file, see `config.example.yaml`.